By Coty Fowler

 fish and shrimp.
 Then I hit the produce section.
 Fresh vegetables

-fruit (without sugar added) and eggs.
+(without sugar added) and eggs.
 The rules for eating were simple.

 Eat nothing that couldn't be found in nature.
 Eat only when

 I was hungry, even if it was every two hours.
-And
+And eat only enough

 I began my eating day at 9 am.
 I scrambled an egg in a small

 I was back in the kitchen eating pastrami or corned beef (not processed

 but from the deli).
-Just a couple of slices rolled
+Just a couple of slices rolled inside a thin

-the night before.
+night before.
 Pork chops, a stuffed pepper, a ground beef patty.

 Whatever.
 I made a small salad to accompany this with a teaspoon

 of salad dressing.
-Between three and four in the
+Between three and four in the afternoon, I was

 By eight or nine that night it was time to drag out the fruit